berachain/docs/apps/core/content/learn/pol/faqs.md

 ### Is there a cap for the number of active validators?

 There will be a mechanism for capping validators to a safe level.

-### The docs say that a validator node needs "69,420 BERA" to stake.
-Is this accurate?

-69,420 BERA is just a placeholder for now.
-We'll be finalizing the value closer to mainnet.

 ### What asset is at risk to be slashed for validators?